-Thatcham is a town in the historic Royal County of Berkshire, England.
-The 2011 census recorded a population of 25,267.
-The main part of the town lies along the A4 providing good road links to Newbury and Reading.
+Thatcham has excellent transport links with the main part of the town lying along the A4 providing good road links to Newbury and Reading.
 To the south of the town is Thatcham railway station, situated on the line between London Paddington and the West Country.

 To find your Councillor or Nearest amenities, please use the form above.